Show me a barbecue joint that doesn’t serve garlic bread and I give them less than a year. If you’re gonna que, you’d better know garlic bread.

 There are more than 20 ways to skin this cat, and once you have the basics, you should create your own signature style (share it with us below).

-2) Slice the bread in 1" thick disks.
+- Slice the bread crosswise into 1" (25.4 mm) thick disks.
+Or in half lengthwise.
 Stir things up well and paint it on one side of the bread making sure you get some solids on the bread and make sure you paint all the way to the edges to prevent the edges from burning.

-If you have serious garlic lovers, slice a loaf of crusty bread about 1" thick, oil it lightly with olive oil all the way to the edges, and toast it over medium high direct heat.
-Serve a roasted garlic head on a plate drizzled with oil and sprinkled with sea salt, fresh thyme or rosemary or your favorite herb.
-Guests can dig out the cloves with a knife, and spread it on the toast.
+- If you have serious garlic lovers, oil the bread with olive oil all the way to the edges, and toast it over medium high direct heat.
+Serve a roasted garlic head on a plate drizzled with oil and sprinkled with sea salt, fresh thyme or rosemary or your favorite herb, and some hot pepper flakes.
+Guests can dig out the cloves with a knife, and spread it on the toast like butter.

-Take a loaf of crusty bread and slice it about 1" thick.
-Paint one side lightly with olive oil all the way to the edges.
-Then pop some roasted garlic cloves out and spread them lightly on the bread.
+- Paint one side of the bread with olive oil all the way to the edges.
+Then pop some roasted garlic cloves out and spread them lightly on the bread like butter.
 Go easy.
-About 1/4 clove per slice is enough.
 Place the bread on the grill over medium high direct heat to toast.
-If you have some fresh thyme, sprinkle it on the bread and serve.
+If you have some fresh thyme or some hot pepper or some real Italian Parm, sprinkle it on the bread and serve.

-Take some butter from the fridge and let it come to room temp.
-Mash the roasted garlic in a bowl with a fork or a mortar and pestle.
-Mix 1 part mashed roasted garlic with 2 parts butter.
+- Mash 1 part roasted garlic in a bowl with a fork or a mortar and pestle with 2 parts olive oil.
 Spread the mix on a thick slice of crusty bread making sure you go all the way to the edge or it will burn.
+Sprinkle with smoked paprika.
+Maybe squeeze some fresh tomato on.
 Grill face down over direct medium high direct heat and stand there and watch it grill checking every 30 seconds.

-Get a tub of butter or margarine.
-Add 2 to 3 tablespoons powdered garlic (not garlic salt).
-Toss in a tablespoon of smoked or regular paprika.
+- Take 6 tablespoons butter or margarine, add 3 tablespoons powdered garlic (not garlic salt).
+Toss in a tablespoon of smoked paprika.
 Mix it thoroughly with a fork.
 Spread it on bread and toast.
 You'll be surprised how good this simple method tastes.